isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Both let the caller know that a function will not modify the argument, and both allow initialization by rvalues.

 What is "cheap to copy" depends on the machine architecture, but two or three words (doubles, pointers, references) are usually best passed by value.
-When copying is cheap, nothing beats the simplicity and safety of copying, and for small objects (up to two or three words) it is also faster than passing by reference because it does not require an extra reference to access from the function.
+When copying is cheap, nothing beats the simplicity and safety of copying, and for small objects (up to two or three words) it is also faster than passing by reference because it does not require an extra indirection to access from the function.

 ##### Example